All About Hobo Hammocks

 One of the most difficult parts of being homeless was finding a place to shower every day.
-Remember, we are dental students, and dental schools aren’t typically too welcoming of students who smell like nature… Some days we found friends’ houses to shower at.
+Remember, we were dental students, and dental schools aren’t typically too welcoming of students who smell like nature… Some days we found friends’ houses to shower at.
 Other days we used disposable wash cloths in the bathrooms at our school to clean up.
 I was surprised at how much time got eaten by these trivial to-dos that we take advantage of when we have a home to do them in.

 For our meals, we stored different flavors of Progresso soups in the back of our cars.
 I’m talking about the easy to open ones with the pull tabs!
 It was so incredibly hot outside that our black cars acted as microwave ovens.
 We would pull a can out of the trunk, flip the tab and eat it all up.
 On several occasions when we were feeling super loaded, we would drive on over to Kneaders for an all-you-can-eat French Toast breakfast.
 We’d gorge ourselves and that one meal would last us the entire day.

 Eventually my curiosity got the best of me and I determined that I must meet some homeless people and get to know what they’re all about.
 I was so incredibly fascinated by the homeless culture and I thought that everyone else should be, too.
 One fateful Friday night, I found a pretty sweet girl and took her on our first date.
 Our destination?
 A park in Salt Lake City that is a bit famous for harboring the homeless (It is probably becoming more apparent why I am a single man).
-We brought enough donuts and hot chocolate for about 12 of them, and then, we listened.
+We brought enough donuts and hot chocolate for about 12 of them.
+Then, we listened.

 I asked what kept them in Salt Lake City, a place where the summer sun brought the pavement to a boil under their bare feet, and where winter winds could literally take your breath away.
 Their answers blew me away.
 “I stay so I can visit my kids that live with their mother just 10 minutes away from here.”
 “My mother is in a rest home just around the corner.
 She needs someone to check on her.”
 Each took their turn to talk about their families and how important it was to stay close to them.
 I was talking to real people who had a lot of love in their hearts.
 I suddenly could see a logical explanation for why they kept themselves in such a terrible situation.